Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: Abstract

 \section{Abstract}

-We prove a categorical homological mirror symmetry result for a blow-up of an abelian surface times $\bC$, on the complex side.
-Specifically, the first author's paper \cite{Ca20} provides evidence for homological mirror symmetry for genus 2 curves $\Sigma_2$ on the complex side, where $\Sigma_2$ is a hypersurface in an abelian surface $V \cong T^4$.
-To obtain a mirror to $\Sigma_2$, the generalized SYZ approach \cite{HV00, AAK} was used.
-That is, $(\text{Bl}_{\Sigma_2 \times \{0\}} V \times \bC_y, y)=:(X,y)$ admits a Lagrangian torus fibration which has an SYZ mirror Landau-Ginzburg model $(Y,v_0)$, known as the generalized SYZ mirror of $\Sigma_2$.
-The mirror to $X$ - without the superpotential - is obtained by removing a generic fiber from $(Y,v_0)$.
-In this paper, we prove a categorical homological mirror symmetry result for $X$.
-To do so, we equip the symplectic mirror with a Fukaya category which involves both partial and full wrapping in the base of a symplectic Landau-Ginzburg model.
+We prove evidence of Kontsevich's homological mirror symmetry conjecture (HMS) for a blow-up of an abelian surface times the complex plane, on the complex side, and its symplectic Landau-Ginzburg mirror.
+Specifically, the first author proved evidence of HMS for a 1-parameter family of genus 2 curves on the complex side, as a hypersurface in an abelian surface.
+The generalized SYZ mirror to the hypersurface is then the SYZ mirror to the Landau-Ginzburg model given by the blow-up of the abelian surface times the complex plane, along the hypersurface times zero, with superpotential given by projection to the complex plane.
+The mirror to the blow-up - without the superpotential - is obtained by removing a generic smooth fiber from the generalized SYZ mirror superpotential.
+We prove a categorical HMS result for the latter pair, between categories expected to split-generate.
+To do so, we equip the punctured superpotential with a Fukaya category which involves both partial and full wrapping in the base of the symplectic Landau-Ginzburg model due to the removal of a generic fiber.
 Semi-orthogonality appears in the categorical invariants on both sides of HMS.